 State constables are commissioned by the South Carolina Law Enforcement Division (SLED) and support S.C. law enforcement in times of emergency and/or crisis.
 Constables serve as volunteers and are uncompensated per state law.

-Early childhood, elementary, and middle-level educators pass on knowledge and skills to others to help them grow personally, intellectually, and professionally.
+Our teaching programs train early childhood, elementary, and middle-level educators to pass on knowledge and skills that help children grow personally and intellectually.

 Early Childhood Educator

 Early childhood educators promote optimal development for all children, regardless of background or ability.
-They focus on child growth and development, health and safety, curriculum, family engagement, and guidance in a variety of child care and early education facilities.
+This education program focuses on child growth and development, health and safety, curriculum, family engagement, and guidance in a variety of child care and early education facilities.

 Early Childhood and Elementary Education - for transfer